jeremylynch83/patient.io/content/topics/davf/treatment.md

 After the procedure the catheters are removed and the blood vessel in the groin or wrist is sealed off with a collagen plug or manual compression to prevent bleeding.

+The procedure usually takes takes 2-3 hours.

 ## Will it hurt?

 The procedure is done under a general anaesthetic and therefore you should not feel any pain.
 Sometimes it can be uncomfortable around the wrist or groin access site afterwards, but usually this settles with simple analgesics.
-How long does an embolisation take?

-It usually takes 2-3 hours.

 ## What happens after the embolisation?